Clinical Studies

 Hypertrophic cardiomyopathy (HCM) is the most common heart disease seen in cats.
 The disease results in a thickening of the heart muscle, in the absence of other diseases that will cause heart muscle thickening.
 Ultimately, these cats can be at risk for developing congestive heart failure, clot formation, or sudden cardiac death.
 CVCA is pleased to be working alongside colleagues on these studies to collect data in diagnosis and management, find potential genetic markers, and assess the natural history of this disease to help identify risk factors for progression and death.

-The VAMPIRE Study
+The CARE Study

 For more detailed information about the study, including patient inclusion criteria, potential participation incentives, and how to get involved, visit https://www.felineheartstudy.com/